Thund4r/Fighting-Game-Prototype/README.md

 * Attempt at an original character
 * Fix Chain attack for multiple characters
 * Add a different HUD for the new character
+* Add hitstun for player (animation slows down on hits)
 * ~~Burnice (close approximation)~~

 # Original Character Idea -